 1

-The RCC Fellowship Program is designed to identify outstanding students with a passion for environmental education, organizing, and advocacy and provide them with financial support to carry out valuable projects and campaigns on behalf of the RCC.
-To apply to the program, students propose their own projects that are focused on sustainability and environmental justice to be carried out on their campuses and in their communities.
+The RCC National Environment Leadership Fellowship (NELF) Program is designed to identify outstanding students with a passion for environmental education, organizing, and advocacy and provide them with financial support to carry out valuable projects and campaigns on behalf of the RCC.
+To apply to the program, students propose projects that are focused on sustainability and environmental justice to be carried out from their campuses and their communities.
 Individuals considering applying to the program may consider a wide variety of potential projects.
-Former fellows have run projects ranging from divestment campaigns to podcasts on environmental justice issues and campaigns for renewable energy infrastructure on their campuses.
+Former fellows have run projects ranging from divestment campaigns to podcasts on environmental justice issues to campaigns for renewable energy infrastructure.

 Special consideration will be given to fellows applying in areas where the Rachel Carson Council has ongoing campaigns or work.
-These include, but are not limited to: divestment, renewable energy, particularly solar energy, and environmental justice.
+These include, but are not limited to: divestment, renewable energy, particularly solar energy, and environmental justice issues.
 More information about RCC’s work can be found on our website.

-RCC Fellows selected for the 2023-2024 cohort will also benefit from attending the RCC American Environmental Leadership Institute for 5 days from July 23-27, 2023.
+RCC Fellows selected for the 2024-2025 cohort will also benefit from attending in person the RCC American Environmental Leadership Institute (AELI) for the 5 days from July 21-24, 2024.
 The AELI will be held at the Rockwood Manor Retreat Center adjacent to the C&O Canal National Park just outside Washington, DC, one of Rachel Carson’s favorite haunts for bird watching and enjoying nature.

 Faculty for the AELI include Dr. Musil, RCC staff, and selected members of the RCC National Advisory Council, noted writers, environmental educators, organizers, and NGO leaders.
 You can see the RCC National Advisory Council here: RCC National Advisory Council.